RifeLab/Field-Book-Sandbox/README.md

-This is a fork of the [official Field Book repository](https://github.com/PhenoApps/Field-Book) for testing and development purposes.
+This is a fork of the [official Field Book repository](https://github.com/PhenoApps/Field-Book) for testing purposes.